jokerNi/Project_Fraud_Detection/README.md

 To deal with imbalanced dataset, we can not use usual machine learning techniques.
 However, there are some specialized machine learning techniques we can use for imbalanced dataset.
 In this project I have used two of these algorightms called `Local Outliers Factor (LOF)` and `Isolation Forest`.
 These algorithms does not give results as good as resampling methods but they have advantage that we can test these algorigthms on imbalanced dataset.
 Out of 98 frauds in my test set, using `LOF` gave me 3 correct frauds and `Isolation Forest` gave me 25 correct frauds.
 In comparison, all of the usual machine learning methods gave me 0 correct frauds out of 98 frauds in imbalanced dataset.

+**Update** After doing usual machine learning algorithms, I again did a follow up with gradient boosting methods.
+Scikiit learn has a simple boosting algorithm `GradientBoostingClassifier` and there are other specialized libraries just to do the boosting algorithms.
+Out of those libraries I used `xgboost`, `lightgbm`, and `catboost` classifiers.

 # Background of the Data